 Food Security – September 16th, 11:00am to 12:30am, B1 Conference Room

 Featuring Dr. Vera Songwe, Advisor to the Managing Director at the World Bank

 and Allan Jury, Director of U.S. Relations at the World Food Program

 During this session, panelists discussed where the world is meeting on MDG 1, eradicating extreme hunger and poverty, and addressed questions including: How will hunger issues be addressed at the Summit?
 Between now and 2015, what are the aspirations for accelerating progress?
 And what are we likely to see coming out of the Summit?

 HIV/AIDS – September 16th, 2:30pm to 4:00pm, Room 5CR

 Featuring Dr. Heidi Larson, Executive Director, aids2031

-During this session, Dr. Larson will preview the findings of the aids2031 Project to be released later this year and will reflect on how the Project's recommendations can help inform progress towards and beyond the MDGs.
+During this session, Dr. Larson previewed the findings of the aids2031 Project to be released later this year and reflected on how the Project's recommendations can help inform progress towards and beyond the MDGs.